Tasman Bridge Disaster

 The Tasman Bridge was open to traffic in August 1964.
 It was a four-lane, high level concrete bridge constructed with a central navigation span for shipping.
 Prior to 1964, a floating bridge spanned the Derwent.

-The impact of the bridge callapse was quickly felt as Hobart was suddenly cut in two.
-Eastern shore residents were severely compromised, transport facilities were tested and to compound the issue further, most hospitals, schools, businesses and government offices were located on the western shore.
+The impact of the bridge collapse was quickly felt as Hobart was suddenly cut in two.
+Eastern Shore residents were severely compromised, transport facilities were tested and to compound the issue further, most hospitals, schools, businesses and government offices were located on the western shore.

 The Tasmanian Government, Emergency Services and Police were forced to swing into action quickly.
 The Sullivans Cove Ferry Company began running their vessels within an hour of the bridge collapse and continued the service throughout the night of the disaster.
 By the next day, three private ferries and a government vessel were in operation.
 Health services also needed to be addressed and within four months most of the essential services needed by Clarence residents had been provided.

-The Federal Government funded the rebuilding of the Tasman Bridge and included a new lane.
+The Australia Government funded the rebuilding of the Tasman Bridge which included a new lane.
 Rebuilding began in October 1975.
 The Tasman Bridge repair took two years and cost approximately $44 million.
 It was officially re-opened on 8 October 1977.

 The effects of the bridge collapse remains in the hearts and memories of Clarence residents.
 It united the community and paved the way for growth in business, services and recreation.